-New Year’s sparkling wine 2020 recommendations, because value and quality matter
+New Year’s sparkling wine 2019 recommendations that emphasize value and quality

 • La Granja 360 Cava Brut NV ($7, purchased, 11.5%): This Trader Joe’s Spanish bubbly, pleasant and sweetish, tastes more like Italian Prosecco than cava.
 But if you don’t mind the style (common for Trader Joe’s sparkling wines), than you’ll appreciate the soft fruit (less tart green apple and more red delicious) and a much softer mouth feel.
 But the bubbles are tight, and you can do a lot worse at this price.
 Imported by Evaki